What does a Garage Door Technician do?

 - Install, repair, and maintain residential and commercial garage doors.

-- Perform routine maintenance on garage door systems to ensure optimal performance.
+- Perform routine maintenance checks to ensure all systems are functioning properly.

 Qualifications

-- High school diploma or equivalent required; technical training or certification in garage door repair is a plus.
+- High school diploma or equivalent required; technical training or vocational education in a related field is a plus.

 - Proven experience as a Garage Door Technician or similar role.

-- Strong understanding of mechanical systems and electrical components.
+- Strong understanding of garage door mechanics, hydraulics, and electrical systems.

-- Ability to read and interpret blueprints, schematics, and technical manuals.
+- Ability to read and interpret blueprints and technical manuals.

 - Excellent problem-solving skills and attention to detail.